-A company has developed a high-tech pistol it says can help curb gun violence by allowing only its owner pull the trigger.
+A company has developed a high-tech smart gun it says can help curb gun violence by allowing only its owner pull the trigger.

 The slick Smart System gun from Armatix looks like something James Bond might carry and uses watch that transmits an identifying radio frequency that prevents everyone but its wearer from firing.